latchbio/latch/docs/source/basics/map_task.md

 There are many pipelines in bioinformatics that require running a processing step in parallel and aggregating their outputs at the end for downstream analysis.
-A prominent example of this is bulk RNA-sequencing, where the alignment is performed to produce transcript abundances per sample, and gene counts of all samples are subsequently merged.
+A prominent example of this is bulk RNA-sequencing, where alignment is performed to produce transcript abundances per sample, and gene counts of all samples are subsequently merged.
 Having a single count matrix makes it convenient to use in downstream steps, such as differential gene